bruce-edelman/CoveringYourBasis/README.md

 ## Instructions to Build Paper

 This is an open source scientific article created using the [showyourwork](https://github.com/showyourwork/showyourwork) workflow.
-To re-generate the figures macros and paper pdf, clone this repository and run `showyourwork build`
+To re-generate the figures macros and paper PDF, clone this repository and run `showyourwork build`

 ```bash
 git clone https://github.com/bruce-edelman/CoveringYourBasis.git